Almost every Christian leader I talk to has a passion for reaching people who don’t know Christ.

 By the way, if you’re wondering what the post-Christian mind looks like, this study from the Barna Group outlines 15 criteria that delineate the trend.

 So what’s changing in evangelism?
 More than you might think.In a post-Christian age, the methods of evangelism have to change to keep the mission alive.
 Click To Tweet

 While there are many things that are shifting in how we should approach evangelism in a post-Christian, post-modern world, these 5 stand out to me as shifts I’m seeing not just in the ministry I lead, but across many churches:

 1. Embracing the question is as important as giving an answer

 For me, evangelism used to be mostly about helping people find answers.
 In fact, I’ve been very anxious to get people to answers.
 I still am.

-But, often, in the process of getting people to an answer, I would fail to really embrace or honour their question.
+But, often, in the process of getting people to an answer, I would fail to really embrace or honor their question.
 Increasingly, that’s a massive mistake.